7 Tips To Increase Revenue For Small Business Owners

 2. Offer discounts and coupons to encourage sales

 The phrase ‘spend money to earn money applies to small businesses as much as to everyone else.
 Attracting customers, especially first-time customers, it can be hard to stand out from the crowd.
 Offering a discount code or coupon incentivises customers to try out your products and services.
 Once they’ve seen how good they are, they’re bound to come back time and time again.
 You can also offer seasonal promotions and sales to help boost revenue at certain times of the year.
+For example, you could list all of your current promotions on a sales flyer and distribute it around the neighbourhood.
+You can also share than them digitally on social media platforms.
+There are many free flyer maker services online to help you do this quickly and effectively!

 3. Use email marketing to retain customers